worldsibu/convector-example-drug-supply-chain/README.md

 * Transports are associated to identities (participants).
 * When a transfer happens, the target transport need to be associated to the target identity of the transfer.
 * When you launch a server, the server self-enrolls an identity.

+### Smart contract Container logs - Debugging

+1. Do `docker ps` in your terminal.
+2. Find the container named `docker ps -f dev-peer0.org2.hurley.lab-drug-1.0` (or if you upgraded the version at the end may vary).